Recoded-Spark-Turkey-2022/hangman/README.md

 - Create an `issue` for every tasks.
 You can create one issue for big tasks and divide it into smaller issues inside with checkboxes.
 - Use `projects` in github to manage the tasks, they can be useful in arranging the tasks or issues with description and image so everyone knows what they should do
 - To track your work its better to add columns like `in progress`, `done` , and `closed`
-- Minimize the communication required in Slack.
+- Minimize the communication required in Discord.
 Sending messages in the same group to ask "Who is working on task#2?"
 Should be direct to Github projects instead to look at the board there.

 ## Coding Phase